milofultz/no-images/README.md

 I would put it on the Chrome extension site but I don't really want to pay the $5 fee. `¯\_(ツ)_/¯`

+## Cheap and Easy No-Install Browser Agnostic Version
+---

+In the console of your browser, type the following:

+    document.querySelectorAll('img').forEach(image => image.remove());

+To reset this, reload your page.

 ## Future Implementation
 ---